santoreleeann-netizen/BHDS2010_project1/README.md

 basis.

 10/29/25 JR: First commit with boxplots added.
-I included two, and would love to know hich you like more, and if you think they need anything else!
+I included two, and would love to know which you like more, and if you think they need anything else!

 11/1/25 LAS: Script for bar plot